TropicSatern36/OMV_Compose/README.md

 ### Media Management:
 - **Emby**: A media server to organize and stream movies and TV shows.
-- **Kavita**: A service for managing eBook libraries.
+- **Kavita**: A service for organizing and reading eBook libraries.
-- **Radarr**: Automatically downloads and organizes movies, and manages your movie library.
+- **Radarr**: Automatically downloads and organizes movies, and manages your Movie library.
-- **Sonarr**: Automatically downloads and organizes TV shows, and manages your TV show library.
+- **Sonarr**: Automatically downloads, organizes and manages your TV shows and Anime library.
 - **Prowlarr**: Indexer manager for NZB and torrent clients like Radarr and Sonarr.

 ### Torrent Management: